emul75/IpCalculator/README.md

-# IpCalculator to calculate ip
+# IpCalculator
+Simple program that calcutaltes properties of the network from the IPv4 address.